Autumn… The crisp air, the falling leaves, drinking tea in front of a roaring fire…

 Essential Oils for Adults:

-Diffuse one or two of these Essential Oils with Antibacterial and/or Antimicrobial properties in your home: Eucalyptus Radiata, Lemongrass, Palmarosa, Tea Tree, Rosemary, Thyme.
+Diffuse one or two of these Essential Oils with Antibacterial properties in your home: Eucalyptus Radiata, Lemongrass, Palmarosa, Tea Tree, Rosemary, Thyme.

 If you’re Congested, try diffusing one of the following essential oils: Eucalyptus Radiata, Balsam Fir, Frankincense, Juniper Berry, Myrrh, Pine.

-For your Coughs, consider diffusing one of the following essential oils: Sweet Basil, Cajeput, Cypress, Eucalyptus Radiata, Ginger, Myrrh, Myrtle, Niaouli.
+For your Coughs, consider diffusing one or two of the following essential oils: Sweet Basil, Cajeput, Cypress, Eucalyptus Radiata, Ginger, Myrrh, Myrtle, Niaouli.

-For a Sore Throat dilute one of the following essential oils & apply topically: Frankincense, Lavender, Lemon, Sandalwood, Tea Tree.
+For a Sore Throat dilute one or two of the following essential oils & apply topically: Frankincense, Lavender, Lemon, Sandalwood, Tea Tree.

 Essential Oils for Children:

-Essential Oils with Antibacterial and/or Antimicrobial properties, mild enough to diffuse around younger children: Grapefruit, Lavender, Lemon, Palmarosa, Bergamot, Rosalina,
+Essential Oils with Antibacterial properties, mild enough to diffuse around younger children: Grapefruit, Lavender, Lemon, Palmarosa, Bergamot, Rosalina,

 If your child is Congested consider diffusing one of the following essential oils: Black Spruce, Geranium, Rosalina & White Pine